Guest post by Abigail Golder

 Get out and walk this Spring!

-You should get out and walk outdoors – in spring in particular but throughout the year as well.
+Stave off health problems this spring or any time in just two easy steps: put on some comfortable shoes and spend time outdoors.
 Statistically, more of us are living sedentary lifestyles.
 With a rise in sedentary jobs by over 80 percent since 1950 and the advent of streaming services on smartphones, doing more means moving less.
 A recent Mayo Clinic analysis of over a dozen scientific studies found that “sitting time and activity levels found in those who sat for more than 8 hours a day with no physical activity had a risk of dying similar to the risks of dying posed by obesity and smoking.”

 Luckily, there’s an affordable, accessible and fun cure: spending time outside.